madtomic/Maintenance-Manager--CB-Plugin/README.md

 *Note: Your icon must be a 64X64 png image!
 Protected adresses (https://) may not work!*

 Advice: If you don't want to change the icon, upload your original one and put the adress in the config file.
+You can also use a maintenance icon located on your local drive using a file:// URI, e.g. file:///C:/craftbukkit/server-icon-maintenance.png

 **Important: If your server is running without icon, the one which is in the config file will be displayed even out of a maintenance!**